Information for the 2021 President’s Contests will be posted in November 2020!

 Rules and Guidelines

-- The entry fee for all contests is $15, except the Young Author Short Story category, which is $5.
+- The entry fee for all categories is $15, except the Young Author Short Story category, which is $5.
+This fee covers ALL entries a writer may choose to submit, in any number of categories.

 - Entries must have received a royalty or payment for the writer, whether from a publisher or through independent publishing.